The dynamics of digits: Calculating pi with Galperin's billiards: Conclusions

 \section{Conclusions}

-To summarize, we have studied how the digits of the number $\pi$ are generated in a simple mechanical system consisting of one heavy ball, one light ball and a wall (Galperin's billiard method).
-The number base $b$ and mantissa length $N$ define the mass ratio according to $M/m = b^{2N}$.
+To summarize, we have studied how the digits of the number $\pi$ are generated in a simple classical three-body system consisting of one heavy ball, one light ball and a wall (Galperin's billiard method).
 We obtain for the first time, to our best knowledge, the complete explicit solution for the balls' positions and velocities as a function of the collision number and time.
+This is achieved by moving to billiard coordinates and unfolding the trajectory.
+In this representation, collisions are reflections and the motion looks almost like a free particle moving in two dimensions if the singular impulse at reflections is ignored.
+The square of the angular momentum about the three-body coincidence of the two balls with the wall is an invariant integral of motion.
+This quantity explains why the invariant first identified the adiabatic approximation works not only close to the return point but also for any ball--wall collision, even far from the wall.

-Also we find that the adiabatic approximation works not only close to the return point but also for any ball-wall collision, even far from the wall.
-The action $I = P X / (2\pi)$ is an adiabatic invariant and its value is preserved during ball-wall collisions.
-The number $\pi$ is intimately related to the Galperin billiard and it has a number of ``round'' properties.
-We find that the portraits of the system in $(P,1/X)$ and $(V,1/X)$ coordinates have a shape close to a circular one.
+This free-particle form of the Hamiltonian~(\ref{eq:Calogero}) which looks like the Calogero model also explains many of the ``round'' properties of Galperin billiards, such as the portraits of the system in $(P,1/X)$ and $(V,1/X)$ coordinates have a shape close to a circular one.
 Another circle appears in $(V,v)$ coordinates and corresponds to the energy conservation law.
 Instead a hyperbolic shape appears in the $(X,t)$ plane.
-We derive a differential equation which describes the trajectory close to the point of return.
-Its solution is a parabola $X(t')/X_{min} = 1 + (V_0 t' / X_{min})^2$ with the width defined by the initial velocity $V_0$ and the minimal distance from the wall $X_{min}$ of the heavy particle.
-With a good precision the minimal and maximal values of the positions and velocities are approximated by $X_{min} = b^{-2N}X_0$ and $v_{max} = b^{2N}V_0$.
-We note that the behavior of the trajectories close to the return point is changed from a non analytic for few collisions to an analytic one (envelope in the shape of a parabola) for many collisions, and again a non analytic (of type $|x|$) in the limit of a large mass ratio.
+A third invariant is also revealed for certain mass ratios that makes the system superintegrable and removes the dependence of the number of collisions on the initial conditions for generalized scenarios.